villflakken/gravipy/README.md

 ---
 ### About:

-GRAVIPy is a pythonic companion toolkit for reading and processing INDRA's output data; INDRA being a set of numerical simulations that have modelled matter distributions over time in the universe, as affected by gravity.
+GRAVIPy is a pythonic companion toolkit for reading and processing INDRA's output data.
+A general description, INDRA is a set of numerical simulations that have modelled matter distributions over time in the universe, as affected by gravity.

+More elaborated, INDRA simulations are spatially large-scale ($1Gpc$) representations that show how the universe's matter content has evolved over time.
+The time frame begins at a point where the matter distribution of the universe is almost homogeneous (around time at redshift $z=127$), after which cosmological structures are accumulating *very* slowly at first.
+However, after redshift values $z\simeq7$ and beyond until today ($z=0$), structure formation seems to build up rather aggressively, resulting in the formation of what we today call [The Cosmic Web](https://www.google.no/search?q=cosmic+web&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjyyfLOt4baAhWIHJoKHRKDCv0Q_AUICigB&biw=1094&bih=944).

 All necessary scripts are located in folder **pyread/**.
 Other folders and files are my own resources for project overview and debug